Lower Back Pain

-- Nutrition.
-Improving one’s nutritional intake of Vitamin D, Calcium, Magnesium for bones, Glucosamin and Chondroitin (for soft tissues, supporting and maintaining the health of the lower back).
+- Nutrition such as the vertebene disc capsules helps in improving one’s nutritional intake of Vitamin D, Calcium, Magnesium for bones, Glucosamin and Chondroitin (for soft tissues, supporting and maintaining the health of the lower back).

 - Manual manipulation.
 A healthcare practitioner such as a Chiropractor, Osteopath or Physiotherapist make physical adjustments to the spine with the goal of reducing stiffness and improving mobility, discomfort or pain.